GDPR for sales: How to find new customers without breaking the law!

 That’s because there’s a science to sales and once you master it, you can use multiple sales techniques to quickly reach sales quotas and collect that well-earned sales commission.

-The way you prospect today is about to receive a major update due to the EU data protection regulation known as GDPR – which comes into effect in just over a month!
+The way you used to prospect has received a major update due to the EU data protection regulation known as GDPR – which came into affect in May 2018.

 Failure to comply with GDPR can leave your company facing fines of up to €20 million or 4% of global turnover – whichever is greater.